KoenZomers/KeePassOneDriveSync/README.md

 - Plugin is now compiled against the Microsoft .NET Framework v4.5.2 as v4.5 is out of support
 - Added the option to use the Microsoft Graph API to store the KeePass database on OneDrive or OneDrive for Business.
 The API will automatically define if it's the Consumer OneDrive or OneDrive for Business based on the login you use.
 Using the Microsoft Graph API option is now the recommended option.
 - Made preparations to support on-premises SharePoint 2013 and 2016 farms as well as synchronizing to a SharePoint TeamSite.
 This functionality will become available in a future version.
+- Fixed issue with not being able to close the database anymore if something would go wrong during a sync attempt (i.e. network not available)

 [Version History](./VersionHistory.md)